 Las Vegas Pedestrian Accident Attorneys

-All pedestrian accidents have the potential to result in serious injuries concussions, fractures, and other serious injuries.
+All pedestrian accidents have the potential to result in serious injuries, such as concussions and fractures.
 Pedestrians have little to protect them in the event of a collision.
 So even low-speed car accidents can prove fatal.
 It is particularly important for pedestrians in Las Vegas to practice safe walking habits because the city consistently ranks among the most dangerous in the country for pedestrians.

 A recent study, entitled "Dangerous by Design" listed Las Vegas as the 13th most dangerous metropolitan areas in the United States for pedestrians.
-Between the years 2003 and 2012, 540 Nevadans were killed while walking of which 413 were in metro Las Vegas at the time of the crash.
+Between the years 2003 and 2012, 540 Nevadans were killed while walking, 413 of which were in metro Las Vegas at the time of the crashes.
 For every 100,000 people, 1.85 people were killed in Las Vegas while walking.

 There are many reasons why walking in the city can prove treacherous.
 Many of our streets were simply not designed for safe pedestrian use.
 The city needs to create wider sidewalks with curb extensions and shorter street crossing distances.
 More should be done to prevent alcohol-related crashes as well.
 Las Vegas is known for being a destination city.
 People come from around the world to party here.
 This inevitably leads to a large number of intoxicated drivers and pedestrians who make poor decisions.

 The actions you take while walking will greatly affect whether or not you will be involved in an accident.
 No amount of caution can prevent all pedestrian accidents, but here are a few tips to help you stay safe:

 - Only cross at crosswalks and intersections.